lewagon/dotfiles/05-Rails/06-Rails-AirBnB-First-Day/README.md

 Some of these features are more important than others.
 It's your role to prioritize them to get an MVP at the end of the week!

+#### Example of feature - bookings integration

+**Specify your feature**

-In any case, when you work on a task, **tell the rest of the team on which files you will work exactly**.
+When you work on a feature, tell the rest of the team on which files you will work exactly.
 That will avoid conflicts or quiproquo and **help you clarify what work you have to do precisely**.

-#### Example of task definition - bookings integration
+- **Model**: I will create the `Booking` model and migration, with good associations and validations (crash-tested on rails console).

-- I will add bookings routes in `routes.rb`
+- **Routing**: I will add bookings routes in `routes.rb`
-- I will create a new `BookingsController`
+- **Controller**: I will create a new `BookingsController`
-- I will create `views/bookings/new.html.erb` for the booking form and `views/bookings/index.html.erb` to list current user's  bookings.
+- **New Views**: I will create `views/bookings/new.html.erb` for booking form and `views/bookings/index.html.erb` for listing current user's bookings.
-- I will a connect the "book it" button of the flat view to my booking form, and I will connect the "My bookings" link in the navbar to my bookings index view.
+- **Existing Views**: I will connect the "book it" button of a flat's show view to my booking form and I will connect the "My bookings" link in the navbar to my bookings index view.

+**Code it perfectly, from model to view**

+When you code your feature, make it perfect from the model to **the view**.

+- Crash test all your model associations and validations on the rails console.
-- when you code your feature, make it perfect from the routing to **the view**.
-Don't neglect the view.
-If add a form, make it a nice centered Bootstrap form.
-If you code the flats index, build a nice grid (with flat picture on left and flat infos on right..).
+- Don't neglect the view.
+If you add a form, make it a nice centered Bootstrap form.
+If you code a flats list, build a nice Bootstrap grid (for example, with flat picture on the left and flat infos on the right..).
+- Use partials to refacto your HTML when you have consistent blocks as a flat's info box for instance.